Boris Johnson at the UN fact-checked

 The UK does indeed have more installed offshore wind capacity than any other country with 10.4GW.

-The government has set a target of increasing that to 40GW by 2040.
+And the government has set a target of increasing this to 40GW by 2040.

-If the UK is to become "the Saudi Arabia of wind", as Mr Johnson described it in his UN speech, it has some catching up to do in onshore wind generation.
+But if the UK is to become "the Saudi Arabia of wind", as Mr Johnson described it in his UN speech, it has some catching up to do in onshore wind generation.

-The UK's 13.7GW of onshore capacity, puts it considerably behind the world's two largest overall wind energy producers: China, which has 272GW onshore and the US with 122GW.
+The UK's 13.7GW of onshore capacity puts it considerably behind the world's two largest overall wind-energy producers: China, which has 272GW onshore, and the US, with 122GW.

+"The market in electric vehicles [in the UK] is growing at an extraordinary pace - maybe two thirds every year"

+For recent figures from the electric vehicle market, the department for transport sent us to a report by the Society of Motor Manufacturers and Traders (SMMT).